TempleLin/MyNWjsTemplate/README.md

 Tutorial resource used: https://www.youtube.com/watch?v=5UsGnjPYxLU

+Note:
-Note: Path of the directory won't be near the executable when distributed.
+1.Path of the directory won't be near the executable when distributed.
 	To get current executable's directory: path.dirname(process.execPath);
+2.Might need administration when opening CMD for distribution.